Sign up for the swap email list to ensure you get all of the swap instructions and updates!

 1. Five (5) printed postcards of your art with a personal message and contact email or website/blog address written on the back.

 - The postcards you send should be mechanically reproduced and not hand-made original pieces.
 You can send 5 of the same image or 5 different images, the choice is yours.
 To learn how to create your postcards, visit the tutorials.

 - All artwork shown on the postcards should be of your own creation.

 - Postcards must be rectangular, fall within the standard size range and not cost extra postage.
 Minimum size is 3.5×5 in (9×13 cm) and maximum size is 4.25×6 in (11x15cm).
 DO NOT send oversize postcards that require more postage, as this causes problems in the swap process.
-Square postcards cannot be mailed through the US Postal Service.
+Square postcards are not allowed as they cannot be mailed through the US Postal Service.

-- Postcards should be of heavyweight cardstock or a paper stock of sufficient weight to mail.
+- Professionally-printed postcards are encouraged, as these hold up best through the mail.
+Homemade postcards should be of heavyweight cardstock or a paper stock of sufficient weight to mail.
 Lightweight cardstock or photo paper does not fare well in the mail.